 View trimester-by-trimester courses, course descriptions, and the course schedule.
 Learn more »

-Each student in our Master of Science in Oriental Medicine degree program serves a full year clinical internship.
+Each student in our Master of Science in Acupuncture degree program serves a full year clinical internship.
 In addition to learning clinical applications of oriental medicine and proper documentation procedures, you will learn important personal and business skills you'll need to help build your own practice.

 Post Graduate Programs